 The CP shall document network security controls, including firewalls.

-Timestamping
+Time-stamping

 The CP shall address the requirements for the use of timestamps.
+System clocks used for time-stamping shall be maintained in synchrony with an authoritative time standard – e.g., through the use of Network Time Protocol (NTP) [RFC 5905].

 Certificate Profile and Lifecycle Management